zvi-code/z-valkey-search/README.md

 valkey-server --loadmodule /path/to/libsearch.so --loadmodule /path/to/libjson.so
 ```

-For optimal performance, ValkeySearch will match the number of worker threads to the number of CPU cores on the host.
+For optimal performance, valkey-search will match the number of worker threads to the number of CPU cores on the host.
 You can override this with:

 ```sh
 valkey-server "--loadmodule /path/to/libsearch.so --reader-threads 64 --writer-threads 64"